Configure element styles

 2. Ensure you are on the General tab.

-3. Look for the Settings/Style icon (often a small gear or slider icon) next to specific fields.
+4. Look for the Settings/Style icon (a small gear or slider icon) located next to the field.

-4. Clicking this opens a modal where you can select a specific color or typography style that differs from your default theme.
+6. Select a specific color, typography, or style that differs from your default theme.

 Theme override